Applicants can make a non-refundable donation to the Saint Lucia National Economic Fund (NEF) of $100,000 (for a single applicant).

 You are not required to visit St. Lucia before obtaining your citizenship, you are, however, welcome to visit and explore the country.

-No, the passport of St. Lucia is not yet issued as a biometric passport, also known as an ePassport.
+Yes, the passport of St. Lucia is a biometric passport, also known as an ePassport.